farbrausch/fr_public/README.md

 So what do we have in here?
 Here's the basic directory structure:

-    genthree/             - GenThree.
+	altona_wz4/           - Altona and Werkkzeug4.
+Our most recent code foundation and tool. genthree/             - GenThree.
 Used for Candytron and nothing else. data/               - Candytron data files.
     kkrunchy/             - kkrunchy 0.23alpha code (latest we could find)